Formula Use Cases

 IF({Rate}="Rate 1",25,IF({Rate}="Rate 2",20,IF({Rate}="Rate 3",15,IF({Rate}="Rate 4",10,IF({Rate}="Rate 5",5)))))

-The "Commission %" column is showing the relevant rate based on the status label selected.
+The "Commission %" column displays the relevant rate based on the selected status label.

 1.png

-You can take this formula a step further and calculate commission based on the rate and the "Total Sales" column by incorporating the MULTIPLY() function.
+You can take this formula a step further by calculating the commission based on the rate and the "Total Sales" column, using the MULTIPLY() function.
 Just keep in mind that if you use a decimal in a formula, you must write 0.25 rather than .25 to avoid an illegal formula error.

 IF({Rate}="Rate 1",MULTIPLY(0.25,{Total Sales}),IF({Rate}="Rate 2",MULTIPLY(0.20,{Total Sales}),IF({Rate}="Rate 3",MULTIPLY(0.15,{Total Sales}),IF({Rate}="Rate 4",MULTIPLY(0.10,{Total Sales}),IF({Rate}="Rate 5",MULTIPLY(0.05,{Total Sales}))))))